activa-prefapp/oam-terraform-controller/docs-module/terraform-upgrade.md

 For this we will first need to generate a docker-terraform image with the version we need.

-To simplify the process a fork has been made in this organization of that repository.
+To simplify the process we have made a fork in this organization of the original repository used by the addon.
 It has been modified and generated a new image updated to Terraform 1.5.5 version.

 - The original repository of the image used by the addon: https://github.com/oam-dev/docker-terraform